 One thing I recommend is to do a review of your photography.
 Go back exactly a year (use the metadata on your images to filter them in Lightroom) and look at your images from that time period.
 Now look at the photos you are taking now.
 Do you see a difference?
 If so, how has your photography changed?

 Use this method of looking back to see how you grow and improve your photography, do not compare your work with other photographers.
 Give yourself a pat on the back and celebrate.
 Maybe get out and photograph some fireworks.
-There are some tips to help you with that here: Happy New Year and Some Fireworks Photography Tips.
+There are some tips to help you with that here: Fireworks Photography Tips.

 Goals for the new year